 Upon the death of George, there was an assumption that his eldest son would take over the business.
 However, Rebecca inherited a good amount of money and land, plus the business, as their sons were either too young or involved in other ventures.
-Although the inheritance wasn’t enough for Rebecca to live a life of luxury, it enabled her to build the business and made it a leader in the British tool industry and also add aspects which would help make it future-proof.
+Although the inheritance wasn’t enough for Rebecca to live a life of luxury, it enabled her to build the business and make it a leader in the British tool industry.
+She also added aspects which would help make it future-proof.

 Building a business

 During her tenure, Rebecca added around £300 to the estate and it appears expanded the business to include